dart-lang/language/accepted/future-releases/set-literals/implementation-plan.md

 The implementation of this change will happen behind an
 [*experiments flag*](https://github.com/dart-lang/sdk/blob/master/docs/process/experimental-flags.md).
-Tools need to be passed the flag `--enable-experiment=set-literal` for the changes to be enabled.
+Tools need to be passed the flag `--enable-experiment=set-literals` for the changes to be enabled.

 ### Task0 (Prerequisite)